Skip to content

 • make it easier to get involved in volunteering and encourage diverse participation, including a simple recruitment process

-We believe there's a wide range of benefits to our proposals.
+We believe there's a wide range of benefits.

 As groups get larger, it becomes increasingly difficult to schedule meetings with full attendance.
 It's also easy for some voices to remain quiet or get overlooked.